flyingfisher/node-cmpp-3/README.md

 # node-cmpp-3.0
 This is an implementation for CMPP 3.0 protocol.

-Now the project is under testing, not stable.
+Now the project passed basic test.
+But it is not fully tested.

 This project is write in Typescript 1.4.